tristantao/kaggle_survivor/writeup.md

 }
 ```

 We now output the data into a csv file, which can be submitted on kaggle for grading.
-Fingers Crossed!
+We first create the 2 required output columns, namely PassengerID and survival (which we just predicted).
+This is done through __cbind__.
+We then assign the column headers so the output headers will appear when we output in csv (comma separated values) format.
+Finally, by calling __write.csv__, R will go into our current working directory and output the columns into a file, which we named "kpred14.csv".
+Go to the folder and check for yourself!

 ```R
 kaggle.sub <- cbind(testData$PassengerId,survival)
 colnames(kaggle.sub) <- c("PassengerId", "Survived")
 write.csv(kaggle.sub, file = "kpred14.csv")
 ```

+Now, we're ready to make a submission.Fingers Crossed!

 Thanks for reading the tutorial!
 PLEASE drop us any comment/suggestion/question at XXXX@gmail.com We will respond within 12 hrs!